JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    // . . .
    ```

 You can now check your browser and see if the buttons actually work.
-When clicking on the button, a *share window* should appear with the URL of the video.
+When clicking on the button, a _share window_ should appear with the URL of the video.
 If buttons don't show up or work, you may need to disable your ad/social blocker for it to work.

 ![Share window](social-buttons.png){width=700}

 Feel free to repeat this step with share buttons for some other social networks available in [react-share](https://github.com/nygardk/react-share/blob/master/README.md#features).

-> You can find the state of the project after this section on the `06-packages-from-npm` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/06-packages-from-npm).
+> You can find this state of the project on the `06-packages-from-npm` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/06-packages-from-npm).
 >
 {type="note"}